Skip Navigation

 Midtown Station at James St and City Hall Park.
 (Click on image to view more info)

-The busy intersection of 4th Avenue South, 2nd Avenue Extension South, and South Jackson Street is in between active regional and intercity rail service at King Street Station as well as light rail service at the existing International District/Chinatown Station adjacent to the historic Union Station.
-A number of barriers between the CID and Pioneer Square neighborhoods exist in this area since it’s an intersection of major roadways and regional freight and passenger rail.
+The busy intersection of 4th Avenue South, 2nd Avenue Extension South, and South Jackson Street is at the heart of a busy transportation hub.
+It is between active regional and intercity rail service at King Street Station as well as light rail service at the existing International District/Chinatown Station adjacent to the historic Union Station.
+A number of barriers for rolling and walking between the CID and Pioneer Square neighborhoods exist in this area due to the intersection of major roadways and regional freight and passenger rail.

-Three blocks south of Union Station, South Dearborn Street and Seattle Boulevard have long felt like a barrier at the south end of the CID and unsafe for pedestrians due to arterial streets and auto-centric infrastructure.
-Home to the INSCAPE Arts and Cultural Center and a potential new light rail station, this area is already part of the International Special Review District.
+Three blocks south of Union Station, South Dearborn Street, and Seattle Boulevard have long felt like a barrier at the south end of the CID, perceived as unsafe and unwelcoming for pedestrians due to arterial streets and auto-centric infrastructure.
+Home to the INSCAPE Arts and Cultural Center and part of the International Special Review District, this area is being considered a potential site for a new light rail station.

 Three blocks north of Union Station sits the historic City Hall Park and King County’s Civic Campus, an underutilized area in Pioneer Square poised for reimagining and redevelopment.

-All three of these areas are considered as part of the same comprehensive improvement package.
+All three of these areas are considered together as part of a comprehensive improvement package.
 Improvements to connection and activation can benefit communities and regional access to the neighborhoods now.
-The following summarizes the activity as it relates to each focus area.
+The following summarizes the workshop activity and community input related to each focus area.

 The focus at this location is to bridge physical barriers between these two transit centers and complement that with greater community use of Union Station and surrounding plazas.
 We are also exploring ways to bridge physical barriers between the CID and Pioneer Square neighborhoods.